Synthetic biology: Bioengineering

 The subfield of bioengineering concentrates on creating novel metabolic and regulatory pathways, and is currently the one that likely draws the attention of most researchers and funding.
 It is primarily motivated by the desire to establish biotechnology as a legitimate engineering discipline.
 When referring to this area of synthetic biology, the word "bioengineering" should not be confused with "traditional genetic engineering", which involves introducing a single transgene into the intended organism.
 Bioengineers adapted synthetic biology to provide a substantially more integrated perspective on how to alter organisms or metabolic systems.

 A typical example of single-gene genetic engineering is the insertion of the human insulin gene into bacteria to create transgenic proteins.
 The creation of whole new signalling pathways, containing numerous genes and regulatory components (such as an oscillator circuit to initiate the periodic production of green fluorescent protein (GFP) in mammalian cells), is known as bioengineering as part of synthetic biology.

-By utilising simplified and abstracted metabolic and regulatory modules as well as other standardized parts that may be freely combined to create new pathways or creatures, bioengineering aims to create innovative biological systems.
-In addition to creating infinite opportunities for novel applications, this strategy is anticipated to make bioengineering more predictable and controllable than traditional biotechnology.
+By utilising simplified and abstracted metabolic and regulatory modules as well as other standardized parts that can be combined to create new pathways or creatures, bioengineering aims to create innovative biological systems.
+In addition to creating opportunities for novel applications, this strategy is anticipated to make bioengineering more predictable and controllable than traditional biotechnology.